ramapriyan912001/tp/docs/team/chrus-chong.md

       new travel group with the specified members.
     * Contribution: Built the entire framework for this feature.

-* **New Feature**: Constructed the `groupaddcontact` feature for AWE.
+* **New Feature**: Constructed the `groupaddcontact` and `groupremovecontact` feature for AWE.
-    * What it does: Allows user to add a person into an existing group with the command line interface.
+    * What it does: Allows user to add and remove a person from an existing group with the command line interface.
-    * Justification: This feature is important as the user should be able to add members to travel groups after creating them.
+    * Justification: This feature is important as the user should be able to add and remove members from travel groups after creating them.
 The prevents the need for deleting a re-creating a group to change membership.
-    * Highlights: This implementation added in a new command `groupaddcontact` to add a contact into a specified group.
-      It adds at least one new member into an existing travel group.
-    * Contribution: Built the entire framework for this feature.

-* **New Feature**: Constructed the `groupremovecontact` feature for AWE.
-    * What it does: Allows user to remove a person from an existing group with the command line interface.
-    * Justification: This feature is important as the user should be able to remove members from travel groups after creating them.
-The prevents the need for deleting a re-creating a group to change membership.
-    * Highlights: This implementation added in a new command `groupremovecontact` to remove a contact from a specified group.
-It removes at least one member from an existing travel group.
+    * Highlights: This implementation added 2 new commands,`groupaddcontact` and `groupremovecontact` to add and remove contacts from a specified group respectively.
     * Contribution: Built the entire framework for this feature.

 * **New Feature**: Constructed the `groupeditname` feature for AWE.